 Rancho Nipomo, almost 38,000 acres in size, was granted to Boston sea captain William Goodwin Dana, in 1837.
 The rancho for many years was the first stopping place on El Camino Real south of Mission San Luis Obispo.
 From 1839 until Dana's death in . . . — — Map (db m102642) HM

 Known as “Oceano’s Country Doctor” from 1930 through the 1960’s, Dr. Gerber was an important source of Dunite and town history.
-The Dunites who lived in Oceano’s sand dunes were well-known by . . . — — Map (db m103008) HM
+The Dunites who lived in Oceano’s sand dunes were well-known by him and his lovely wife Catherine. . . . — — Map (db m103008) HM

 This Southern Pacific Railroad Station was the center of most of the commercial and transportation activities in South San Luis Obispo county from 1904 until the 1950’s.
 Retired from service in 1975.
 It has been moved 400 yards . . . — — Map (db m103007) HM